-To address this problem, this paper uses the insights gained from a UK funded research project, namely ASSESS-IT, that used Business Process Simulation and Computer Network Simulation techniques to model the dynamic behavior of the relationships between BP, IS and CN.
+This paper uses the insights gained from a UK funded research project, namely ASSESS-IT, that used Business Process Simulation and Computer Network Simulation techniques to model the dynamic behavior of the relationships between BP, IS and CN.
 This paper takes the findings from the project and uses the knowledge gained to propose a new framework that applies business process simulation techniques to depict the interactions between business processes and information systems, namely the BPISS framework.

-The case study used to test the framework is not designed to be exhaustive but rather to show that the development of simulation models to capture the behavior of business process and information systems is possible, and that the results provide relevant information to be used for IS and BP design.
-The case study also provides opportunity to discuss the advantages and limitations of the proposed frameworks.
+The case study used to test the framework is not designed to be exhaustive but rather to show that the development of simulation models to capture the behavior of business process and information systems is possible, and that the results provide relevant information to asses the impact that IT may have on business processes.
+The case study also provides opportunity to discuss the advantages and limitations of the proposed framework.